AnalysisOfAlgorithmsProjects/Project2/README.md

+Implementations for AOA Project 2
-COP 5536 – Analysis of Algorithms
+COP 5536 — Analysis of Algorithms
 Project 2 — Group 9
 📌 Overview

-This repository contains bonus experimental implementations for the two problems analyzed in our Project 2 submission:
+This repository contains the bonus experimental implementations for the two problems analyzed in our Project 2 submission:

 Problem 1 — Blood Supply Routing (Polynomial-Time / Max-Flow)

-We reduce a realistic blood transportation scenario to a maximum flow problem, solve it using an Edmonds–Karp–style algorithm, and measure runtime performance on randomly generated instances.
+We reduce a practical blood transportation network to a maximum-flow instance and evaluate the performance of an Edmonds–Karp–style algorithm on random synthetic graphs.

 Problem 2 — Airport Checkpoint Coverage (NP-Complete / Greedy Approximation)

-We prove NP-Completeness via reduction from Set Cover, then implement a greedy approximation algorithm.
-We also empirically study its runtime and compare it against the theoretical complexity bound.
+We show that the Airport Checkpoint Coverage problem is NP-Complete (via SET COVER) and implement the classical greedy approximation algorithm.
+We also empirically compare runtime growth vs. the theoretical upper bound.

-All experiments included in the report (tables and plots) were produced using this code.
+All results presented in the final report (tables and plots) were generated using this code.

-📁 Repository Structure
-Project2/
-│── Problem1.py        # Blood Supply Routing via Max-Flow (Bonus Implementation) │── Problem2.py        # Airport Checkpoint Coverage Greedy Algorithm + Experiments
-│── requirements.txt   # Optional Python dependencies
-│── README.md          # This file

 🔺 Problem 1 — Blood Supply Routing (Max-Flow)
 📘 Description

-This implementation follows the reduction described in the report:
+The implementation in Problem1.py follows the reduction described in the report:

-Donation centers and hospitals become nodes
+Donation centers → supply nodes

+Hospitals → demand nodes

-Transportation routes become directed edges with capacities
+Transportation routes → directed edges with capacities

-A super-source and super-sink encode total supply and demand
+A super-source and super-sink encode total supply/demand

-Max-flow determines whether the blood demand can be fully satisfied

-A feasible routing plan is extracted from the flow

-📂 File Included

-Problem1.py implements:

-Graph construction for the reduced network

-Custom Edmonds–Karp maximum flow
+Edmonds–Karp is used to compute maximum flow

-Random instance generator

-Runtime measurement using time.perf_counter()
+The script also:

+Generates random test instances

+Measures runtime

+Prints feasibility outcomes

-Summary output used for Table I and Figure 1 in the report
+Produces results equivalent to Table I and Figure 1 in the report

-▶️ Run Problem 1 Experiments
+▶️ Run Problem 1

+From the project directory, execute:

 python3 Problem1.py

 Example output:

-Nodes=80, Edges=329, Demand=753, Delivered=742, Feasible=False, Time=1.10ms
+Nodes = 80, Edges = 329
+Total Demand = 753, Delivered = 742
+Feasible = False
+Runtime = 1.10 ms

 🔺 Problem 2 — Airport Checkpoint Coverage (NP-Complete)
 📘 Description

-This implementation corresponds directly to the formalization in the report.
-The greedy algorithm chooses, at each step, the checkpoint covering the largest number of uncovered routes.

-📂 File Included

-Problem2.py includes:
+Problem2.py implements:

-greedy_checkpoint_coverage() — greedy set-cover algorithm
+greedy_checkpoint_coverage() — Greedy SET COVER algorithm

-generate_random_checkpoint_instance() — random ACC instance generator
+generate_random_checkpoint_instance() — Random instance generator

-Experiment driver over increasing numbers of routes

-Collection of:
+A complete experimental pipeline over various values of m

-average runtime
+Aggregation of runtime statistics

-average number of checkpoints

-full-cover success rate

-Plot comparing observed runtime to theoretical
+Plot comparing observed runtime vs. scaled theoretical O(n²m)
-𝑂
-(
-𝑛
-2
-𝑚
-)
-O(n
-2
-m)

-This code produced Table II and Figure 2 in the final report.
+This script produced Table II and Figure 2 in the final report.

-▶️ Run Problem 2 Experiments
+▶️ Run Problem 2
 python3 Problem2.py

-Example summary:
+Example output:

-m=200, avg_n=300.0, full_cover_rate=1.00, avg_runtime=4.03ms
+m = 200, avg_n = 300.0
+Full cover rate = 1.00
+Average runtime = 4.03 ms

 📊 Dependencies

-Install all dependencies (optional):
+Install dependencies using:

 pip install -r requirements.txt

-Minimal required packages:
+Minimal packages required:

 matplotlib

-Standard Python libraries (random, collections, time)
+Python standard libraries (random, collections, time)

-🧪 Reproducibility

-All experiments:

-Use fixed random seeds
+Figure 2 (Greedy runtime vs theoretical curve)

+🧠 Academic Integrity Note

+This repository contains only the bonus experiment code.
-Follow the same parameters as described in the Project 2 report
+All theoretical proofs, reductions, algorithms, and analysis are documented in the submitted Project 2 PDF.

-Generate the exact tables and plots included in the document

-This ensures full reproducibility.